Huegoxaga/notes/finance/related-concepts.md

     - It is the reciprocal of the capital recovery factor
     - It equals $$\frac{(1+i)^N-1}{i(1+i)^N}$$
     - `Capitalized Value` of a series can be obtained by getting the limit of the number of periods `N` to infinity in the in the series present worth factor calculation
-  - Time values of regular cashflows can be calculatd by stacking each individual single cashflow with different number of time period together, the calculation can be simplified using the formula for the sum of a geometric series
+  - Time values of regular cash flows can be calculatd by stacking each individual single cash flow with different number of time period together, the calculation can be simplified using the formula for the sum of a geometric series
-    - Regular cashflows calculation can have a end mode(default for most calculators) which means the cashflow is added at the end of each time period
+    - Regular cash flows calculation can have a end mode(default for most calculators) which means the cash flow is added at the end of each time period
-    - Regular cashflows calculation can have a begin mode which means the cashflow is added at the beginning of each time period
+    - Regular cash flows calculation can have a begin mode which means the cash flow is added at the beginning of each time period
     - Begin mode will compound the interest one more time at the end
-  - An annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, receive regular cashflows, beginning either immediately or at some point in the future. it can be further categorized as:
+  - An annuity is a contract between you and an insurance company in which you make a lump-sum payment or series of payments and, in return, receive regular cash flows, beginning either immediately or at some point in the future. it can be further categorized as:
-    - Annuity Due - regular cashflows, begin mode
+    - Annuity Due - regular cash flows, begin mode
       - It can be treated as ordinary annuities which has one less period and count the first payment directly as a present worth. e.g. `P = P1 + A(P/A, i, N-1)`
       - Optionally, Determine the present worth of a standard annuity at time −1 and then find its worth at time 0 (now).
-    - Ordinary Annuities - regular cashflows, end mode
+    - Ordinary Annuities - regular cash flows, end mode
-    - Perpetuities - regular cashflows, end mode, infinite number of time periods
+    - Perpetuities - regular cash flows, end mode, infinite number of time periods
       - `P = A/i` is known as the capitalized value formula
       - The time value for perpetuities equals payment amount `A` divided by the interest rate `i` for the payment time period
       - For infinite number of time periods the present worth can be: $$P=\lim_{N\to \infty}A(P/A,i,N)=\frac{A}{i}$$